apache/horaedb/docs/guides/src/operation/observability.md

 # Observability

-CeresDB is observable with Prometheus and Grafana;
+CeresDB is observable with Prometheus and Grafana.